holdex/developers/docs/CONTRIBUTING.md

 Ensure each Problem issue is properly interlinked with its parent Goal issue:

-- Add the Problem issue link to the Goal description.
+- Add the Problem as a **sub-issue** of the Goal using GitHub's sub-issue feature.
 - Add the Goal issue link to the Problem description.

 ### Solution